-But buyers aren’t the only ones taking advantage of the Amazon wave – sellers are also experiencing amazing financial success on this platform.
-We Retailer reported that 4X as many sellers make a million dollars in sales on Amazon as compared to eBay and over $88,000 is spent on Amazon every minute across the globe.
+But buyers aren’t the only ones taking advantage of this retail giant’s platform – sellers are also experiencing amazing financial success on this platform.
+Feedvisor reported that nearly 20% of all professional Amazon merchants make over $1 million in sales annually in 2018, up 2x compared to 2017.

-With numbers like these, we thought it would be helpful to share concrete tips to help you increase your sales on Amazon, specifically through Amazon Ads.
+With numbers like these, we wanted to share concrete tips to help you increase your sales on Amazon, specifically through Amazon Ads.

 How Much Does It Cost to Run an Amazon Campaign?

-Not only does it cost less generally, but Amazon searches get a lot of businesses discovered.
+Not only do Amazon Ads generally cost less than other advertising platforms, but Amazon searches get a lot of businesses discovered.
 (We’ll go over some actionable tips you can use later on in this article to help decrease your advertising costs as a whole.)

 Types of Amazon Ads